 Now is the perfect time to start a big pot Seafood Chowder with Clams, Shrimp, and Fish on the stove while the weather is blustery.
 I passed this recipe on to a friend of mine (a devout non-cook) who conscripted her son to help make it.
 He asked me why anyone would go to such lengths as to pick tiny leaves off of fresh thyme for soup—evidently, that was one of the jobs he was assigned.
-I simply told him I enjoy the subtle flavors in great food and fresh herbs are part of that.
+I simply told him there are subtle flavors in great food and fresh herbs are part of that.
 I then went on to explain that is wasn’t necessary to pluck each leaf, as they come off pretty easily when rubbed backward against the stem.
 He wasn’t amused by the late advice.

 I suppose for a twenty-something guy it would seem far easier just to open a can when the urge for chowder hits.
 But if you’ve ever been fortunate enough to have a bowl of chowder in Boston, you know anything poured out of a can hardly resembles it.
 For me, the real stuff is well worth the effort.
 As it goes with food and fashion—to each his own.
 We like to mix up the vegetables here with celery root and parsnips in place of some of the potatoes.
-There is little difference if any in flavor, but it does add fiber.
+There is little difference in flavor, but it does add fiber.